TiedemannLab/sciCNV/README.md

 colnames(norm.data) <- colnames(raw.data)
 ```

-## Sketching non-zero expressions

-To observe the (non-zero) expression levels of normalized data, we sketch them all in
-a unique figure.
+## Plotting transcript counts per gene per cell

+To compare the normalized transcriptomes, the normalized expression of each gene in each cell is plotted.
+As transcript counts are integers, the expression values for many lowly expressed genes (with n=1,2,3 .. transcripts) are identical and align on tiers.
+Each tier may represent multiple genes in any single cell.

 ```
 graphics.off()